 CRS 42-4-1105 is the Colorado statute that prohibits the exhibition of speed, or speed contests, on highways.
 Knowingly racing a motor vehicle on a public roadway is a traffic misdemeanor, carrying 10 days to 1 year in jail and/or fines of $150 to $1,000.
-And repeat offenders risk having their vehicles booted for up to a month and paying a daily $35 immobilization fee.
+Repeat offenders risk having their vehicles booted for up to a month and paying a daily $35 immobilization fee.

 In this article, our Denver Colorado criminal defense attorneys discuss: